Hyper-parameter Tuning for Adversarially Robust Models

-With CNN Cifar10 (Figure~\ref{fig:opt_cifar10}), the proposed approach remains the best-performing solution, although with smaller gains when compared to taKG with epochs.
+With CNN/Cifar10 (Figure~\ref{fig:opt_cifar10}), the proposed approach remains the best-performing solution, although with smaller gains when compared to taKG with epochs.
 Still, the proposed solution can identify configurations with the same quality as the best alternative (taKG epochs) by saving approx.~40\% of the time (i.e., in 22 hours vs. 32 hours).
-We argue that the gains with CNN Cifar10 are relatively lower than in the other scenarios considered in Figure~\ref{fig:optimizers} since those models are larger and more complex.
+We argue that the gains with CNN/Cifar10 are relatively lower than in the other scenarios considered in Figure~\ref{fig:optimizers} since those models are larger and more complex.
 As such, they benefit more from the cost reduction opportunities provided by using a reduced number of PGD iterations.

 We also observe that the exclusive use of PGD iterations with taKG yields worse performance than using solely number of epochs.
-This is not surprising, given that number of epochs is arguably one of the most natural/direct ways of controlling the cost of configuration sampling and is, indeed, among the most commonly adopted budget dimensions in multi-fidelity optimizers~\cite{fabolas,hyperband,takg,hyperjump,trimtuner}.
-Overall, this result confirms that PGD iterations represent a valuable mean to accelerate multi-fidelity HPT optimizers to train adversarially robust models and that it complements, but does not replace, "conventional" budget types like number of epochs or dataset size.
+This is not surprising, given that number of epochs is arguably one of the most direct ways of controlling the cost of configuration sampling and is, indeed, among the most commonly adopted budgets in multi-fidelity optimizers~\cite{fabolas,hyperband,hyperjump}.
+This result confirms that PGD iterations represent a valuable mean to accelerate multi-fidelity HPT optimizers to train robust models and that it complements, but does not replace, "conventional" budget settings like number of epochs or dataset size.